Rebuttal to Sam Shamoun's Article "Did the Polytheists Believe That Allah Was The Supreme Being Or Did They View Him As One of Many Rival Gods?"

 And verily, if thou shouldst ask them: Who created the heavens and the earth? they will say: Allah.
 Say: Bethink you then of those ye worship beside Allah, if Allah willed some hurt for me, could they remove from me His hurt; or if He willed some mercy for me, could they restrain His mercy?
 Say: Allah is my all.
 In Him do (all) the trusting put their trust.

-- Tawheed Al-Asmaa' wa As-Sifaat.
-The exclusiveness uniqueness of Allah with regard to His names and attributes as He told us in the Qur'an or commanded his Prophet (peace be upon him) to tell us in the hadith.
-Stated another way: this form of tawheed pertains to complete acceptance of Allah's attributes and names as they have been given to us.
+1. Tawheed Al-Asmaa' wa As-Sifaat.
+Allah is exclusive and unique in regard to His names and attributes, as He told us in the Qur'an or commanded His Prophet (peace be upon him) to tell us in the hadith.
+Stated another way, this form of tawheed pertains to complete acceptance of Allah's attributes and names as they have been given to us.

 Conclusion